mlaimail77/artem/README.md

 Currently, Artto can:

+- Receive and analyze NFTs on its wallet
+- Send back $ARTTO tokens back to the sender: the more it likes the NFT, the more $ARTTO it sends back
-- Chat with people on Farcaster
+- Chat with people on Farcaster and X
 - Look at artwork and share what it thinks
 - Check out NFTs when people share links
 - Give detailed thoughts on both the art and its market data